mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 offering a dead-or-alive bounty.
 Blinderby resolves to protect him by legal means or otherwise.
 4 A group of Zhodani traders land and request a detailed tour of the planet.
-Blinderby sees no reason not to trust such a well- mannered group of chaps.
+Blinderby sees no reason not to trust such a well-mannered group of chaps.
 5 Cattle keep going missing in the hinterlands.
 The locals suspect each other of rustling and will devolve into a lynch mob unless the Travellers find the real cause a well-concealed crevice that